Syntax and semantics¶

 r2: torque must be equal to 0 NM

-is no longer an input argument of
+That is, variable motor-control-signal is no longer an input argument of

-implies that the desired value of torque
+implies that the desired value of torque, which is an output argument of

-torque has a functional dependency on goal
+Consequently, goal provide-torque torque has a functional dependency on goal

-and a behavior dependency on send-control-signal
+provide-power and a behavior dependency on send-control-signal.
+Since power

-is needed to provide torque and motor-control-signal
+is needed to provide torque and motor-control-signal denotes when torque

 must be provided.